 The house was built on a portion of a 190 foot parcel running west from the northwest corner of Commonwealth and Gloucester that Henry Whitwell had purchased on April 1, 1872, from a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Frank William Andrews.
-The parcel was part of one of four tracts of land purchased by the trust on March 1, 1872, from the Boston Water Power Company.
+The parcel was part of one of several tracts of land purchased by the trust on March 1, 1872, from the Boston Water Power Company.

 On February 15, 1881, 283 Commonwealth was purchased from Henry Whitwell by Mary Wallingford (Herrick) Dame, the wife of liquor dealer Frank O. Dame.
 They previously had lived at 142 West Chester Park.

 By the 1886-1887 winter season, 283 Commonwealth was the home of brick manufacturer John Henry Hubbell and his wife, Sarah Marietta (Dana) Hubbell.
 They had lived at 250 Commonwealth during the previous season.
 They continued to live at 283 Commonwealth in 1889, but had moved to 383 Commonwealth by 1890.